Headlight Restoration: The Ultimate Guide

 We earn a commission if you make a purchase, at no additional cost to you.

-This particular kit is an excellent choice if you want to use a drill for the sanding steps of headlight restoration.
-(If you don’t have a drill, skip this kit and move on to the next one, because it requires one.)
-This kit contains everything for a five-step headlight restoration, including sanding discs, polishing pads and compound, a roll of tape that will protect your car’s paint, and a lens protectant to apply at the end.
+This kit is an excellent choice if you prefer to use a drill for the sanding steps of headlight restoration.
+(Note: You’ll need a drill to use this kit.
+If you don’t have one, consider the other kits on this list.)
+The 3M kit includes everything you need for a comprehensive five-step headlight restoration, including sanding discs, polishing pads and compound, a roll of tape to protect your car’s paint, and a lens protectant to apply at the end.

 2. Sylvania Headlight Restoration Kit